Federal Reserve to begin risky pursuit of a ‘soft landing’

 Yet many economists say that view is outdated and refers mostly to Fed policies from the 1950s through early 1980s.
 The Fed now operates differently.
 It communicates its plans more clearly with the public.
 And it pays closer attention to factors such as inflation expectations, which measure where consumers, businesses and investors see inflation heading.

 Such measures are important because if people think inflation will head higher, they will demand bigger paychecks.
-Companies, in turn, will raise prices further to offset higher their higher labor costs.
+Companies, in turn, will raise prices further to offset their higher labor costs.

 Inflation expectations, particularly in the short-term, have been rising steadily, though longer-term measures suggest that people still expect inflation to return closer to the Fed’s 2% annual target over time.